esphome/esphome-docs/components/modbus_controller.rst

 The transceiver connects to the UART of the MCU.
 For ESP32, pin ``16`` to ``TXD`` and pin ``17`` to ``RXD`` are the default ones but any other pins can be used as well. ``3.3V`` to ``VCC`` and naturally ``GND`` to ``GND``.

 On the bus side, you need 120 Ohm termination resistors at the ends of the bus cable as per ModBUS standard.
-Some transceivers have this already solderes onboard, and some slave devices may have them preinstalled with a jumper or a dip switch.
+Some transceivers have this already soldered onboard, and some slave devices may have them preinstalled with a jumper or a dip switch.

 .. note::